truist/reveal.js/slides/electricity-house/electricity.md

 * Old surge protectors probably won't protect
 * Quality surge protectors will shut off when worn out
     * Cheap ones are more proactive: they might catch fire!
-    * The "Protected" light isn't always reliable
+    * The "protected" light isn't always reliable
 * Thumb rule: 5 years.
 Or 3.
 Or 10.
 Or 2.
 Or after nearby lightning.
     * 😠